 This depends upon how much you earn during the repayment period.
 A large number of people are likely to be repaying for the full number of years as they won’t earn enough to repay the debt earlier; however this will mean that you won’t repay the full amount.

 Will there be an early repayment charge?

-Will I earn enough to repay my debts?
+Will I earn enough to repay my loans?

-Remember the amount you repay will depend upon your earnings, not the amount of debt you have, so you will earn enough to repay what you are expected to even if this isn’t the full amount.
+Remember the amount you repay will depend upon your earnings, not the amount due to be repaid, so you will earn enough to repay what you are expected to even if this isn’t the full amount.
 However Oxford students are highly sought after by employers due to their motivation and achievement levels.
 Students from Oxford go into a large variety of professions.

 Where can I find more information on repaying government support?